Licence agreement – individual organisations

 Any survey shall be undertaken using an independent statistical consultancy.
-Kopinor shall cover the costs of using an independent statistical consultancy.
+Kopinor shall cover the costs of this.
 The licensee shall be obliged to support such surveys.

 Kopinor shall ensure that information about the licensee’s lawful reproduction activities is kept confidential.
-However, it shall be permitted to pass on the information in anonymised form as a basis for payment or the distribution of reproduction payments.
+However, they are permitted to pass on the information in anonymised form as a basis for payment or the distribution of reproduction payments.